The SBND Experiment

 The SBND experiment should start taking data in 2019 and will be a 112 ton active volume liquid argon TPC located only 110m from the BNB source and acting as a Near detector for two other detectors: MicroBooNE and ICARUS-T600.
 The 170 ton LAr-TPC MicroBooNE experiment is 470m from the BNB source and will be acting as an Intermediate detector for the Fermilab SBN program, while the Far detector will consist of the 600 ton ICARUS-T600 detector, which is embarking on a new chapter in its life and moving home from Gran Sasso to Fermilab 600m from the BNB source.

 The SBND high voltage feedthrough

 UCL, together with Yale University, is leading the design and build of the SBND high voltage feedthrough (a simulation is shown below).
 The feedthrough will be able to generate up to 150kV for the SBND Cathode plane and has been designed to strict leak and stress requirements based on designs from both neutrino and dark matter noble liquid experiments.
 The HV-feedthrough will plug into the SBND TPC which is expected to be completed in 2019.
 As full members of the SBND collaboration, UCL is also expected to take an active role in SBND data analysis once the experiment has been built.
 More information about the SBND experiment can be found on the experiment website.
-For questions about SBND at UCL please contact Dr Anna Holin.
+For questions about SBND at UCL please contact Dr Chris Backhouse.